upper waypoint

 Please try again

 Crews perform road work near the intersection of 41st Avenue and Santiago Street in San Francisco on Nov.
 21, 2014.
-A week after Caltrans closed Interstate 80 Eastbound for repairs, the agency is partially closing a major west side artery and Golden Gate Bridge connector for repairs.
+Caltrans is partially closing a major west side artery and Golden Gate Bridge connector for repairs for a second weekend.
 Here’s what to know about traffic and detours.
 (Lea Suzuki/The San Francisco Chronicle via Getty Images)

 Keep reading for what to know about the 19th Avenue closure and how it could affect your weekend.